Production IP Workflows using NDI

 There are advantages to IP based video workflows which can be implemented by almost any organization cost effectively – today.
 NDI is a technology that enables software to facilitate the integration of IP workflows in a manner that is vendor neutral and low-latency.
 Since the implementation is software (not hardware) driven, the total costs for implementing NDI solutions are very attractive.

-William R. Beckett is the Senior Research Director at NBCUniversal MediaLabs.
-His focus is designing and implementing solutions for automating media creation using machine learning techniques.
+William R. Beckett is the CTO at Right Angle Research.
+Recently William served as Senior Research Director at NBCUniversal MediaLabs.
+His focus was designing and implementing solutions for automating media creation using machine learning techniques.
 Prior to joining NBCU he worked for AT&T Labs Research.
 In that role he designed and implemented solutions for mobile network operations, DDoS defense, secure electronic payments, digital rights management, financial reporting and customer care.
 He holds an MS in Computer Information Systems from Boston University and has been granted 7 patents.